philipbelesky/GrasshopperBootstrap/README.md

   - *See the `docs` folder and the README there*
 - [X] Icons Illustrator template with original Grasshopper icons as references
   - *See the `assets` folder*
-- [X] CD/CI using GitHub Actions
-  - *See the steps in .github/workflows; currently the action will build the application and then upload the gha file from the Release build as an artefact.
-Build or linting failures will trigger a failed check.*
 - [X] 3DM files setup to be stored using [Git Large File Storage](https://git-lfs.github.com)
-- [X] Cross-compatibility between MacOS and Windows versions of Visual Studio
-  - *`GrasshopperBootstrap.csproj` defines split build paths so that each OS will start its own version of Rhinoceros*
 - [X] Setup to optionally debug using the WIP versions of Rhinoceros
   - *Use the Debug (WIP) build configuration if this is desirable.
 You may want to check the file paths in the `csproj` file match your local paths.*
 - [X] Code analysis with Codacy and Code Climate
   - *These are not setup per-se; I've just added badges to this README.
 To use on your projects you will need to [add](https://github.com/marketplace/codacy) [each](https://github.com/marketplace/code-climate) app via the [GitHub Marketplace](https://github.com/marketplace/code-climate)*
-- [X] Setup the release build process to do to produce a `gha` file including dependencies
-    - ILRepack is used over ILMerge of Fody for better macOS compatibility.
-Reference to [this repo](https://github.com/ravibpatel/ILRepack.Lib.MSBuild.Task) for its documentation.
-    - The sample code is setup to bundle Newtonsoft.Json as an example.
-Be sure to remove this and its reference in `ILRepack.targets` when starting your project!

 ### Roadmap (PRs welcome!)

-- [ ] Unit tests examples
+- [ ] Unit tests and performance tests
-- [ ] Performance tests examples
-- [ ] Example setup for how to use Sentry for error reporting
+- [ ] Error reporting (via Sentry?)
-- [ ] Bash script for easily generating Yak releases
+- [ ] Scripts for easily generating Yak releases
-- [ ] Extracting component input/output parmas for doc files?
-- [ ] Extracting GHX metadata for doc files?
-- [ ] Automate releases to Yak via GitHub actions?
+- [ ] Automate Yak releases via GitHub actions?

 ### Setup